-Two-Step Authentication — a way to make your WordPress.com account more secure by require both a password and unique numeric code to log in.
+Two-Step Authentication — a way to make your WordPress.com account more secure by requiring both a password and unique numeric code to log in.
 The code is always unique, and you obtain it via a text message or an app on your smartphone.
 Learn more about Two-Step Authentication and how to enable it.

 URL — the abbreviation for “uniform resource locator.”
 This is also known as a web address, or the characters that you see in your web’s address bar.